-Victoria Allgar is Reader in Medial Statistics at Hull York Medical School / Department of Health Sciences, University of York.
-She sits within the Centre for Health and Population Sciences which is multidisciplinary, specialising in clinical trials, epidemiology, health economics, health services research, medicine and psychology.
+Dr Victoria Allgar is Reader in Medical Statistics at Hull York Medical School / Department of Health Sciences, University of York.

 Victoria Allgar joined Hull York Medical School in 2006.
-She joined the medical school as a Senior Lecturer in Medical Statistics and had previously worked at the Centre for Research in Primary Care, University of Leeds (2000-2006) as a Senior Research Fellow.
+She had previously worked at the Centre for Research in Primary Care, University of Leeds (2000-2006) as a Senior Research Fellow.
 Prior to this she worked as a Medical Statistician, Leeds Teaching Hospitals NHS Trust (1997-2000) and as a Research Associate, at the Department of Primary Health Care, University of Newcastle (1995-1997).

 The following highlights the successfully funded research from 2010 to date:

 1. Diagnosis and Management of venous thromboembolism (VTE) in patients with advanced cancer: how do physicians decide?
 RfPB. £212,008.
 2010

 2. Early parenting interventions for families with young children showing severe attachment problems: an integrated evidence synthesis.
 HTA, £238,000, 2011

 3. The NEON study: Does home oxygen therapy (HOT) in addition to standard care improve disease severity and symptoms in chronic heart failure?
 HTA. £1,208,901.
 2011